lu-w/topllet/README.md

 ### Automotive Urban Traffic Ontology Example

-You can also use highly complex ontologies.
+You can also use highly complex ontologies for the traffic domain.
 An example of such an ontology is the [Automotive Urban Traffic Ontology](https://github.com/lu-w/auto).
 This ontology contains, among others, axioms on parking vehicles, two-lane roads, and dynamical objects.
 The example thus asks for vehicles that pass parking vehicles on a two-lane road in the data based on some rudimentary physical and geometrical information.